DawnScience/dawn-website/_pages/02_download-dawn.md

     * Linux: extract the zip to where you would like to install Dawn
     * Windows installer: run the installer and follow the instructions (recommended when you have admin privileges)
     * Windows zipfile: unzip the file, preferably in a folder at the drive root level (e.g. C:\\)
-    * macOS: mount the dmg file and drag Dawn to the Applications folder
+    * macOS: mount the dmg file and drag Dawn to the Applications folder.
+Alternatively: consider install Dawn via [Homebrew Cask](https://caskroom.github.io)
 3. Once extracted Dawn can be started with the 'dawn' executable:
     * Linux: dawn.sh
     * Windows installer: open the Start menu &rarr; All Programs &rarr; DAWN